Jump to Content

 • Gisborne

-Why choose a retirement village in Tairāwhiti/Gisborne?
+Why choose a Retirement Village in Tairāwhiti/Gisborne?

 Gisborne takes pride in being the first city in the world to see the sun rise each day.
 Its laid back, relaxed atmosphere owes a lot to that sunny reputation, and its surf beaches and world-class wineries.
 There’s plenty of good food on offer too, with cafes and restaurants dotted round the city, and citrus orchards and other growers complementing the vineyards.
 It’s been a holiday destination for generations of Kiwi families, and is the gateway to the East Cape beaches.